ajaypp123/CKA-Certification-Course-2025/Day 07/README.md

 1. **etcd**
    - A distributed key-value store that stores all the cluster's configuration data.
+   - It supports HTTP-based operations (e.g., via curl) and provides efficient watch queries for real-time updates.
+   - backups using the etcdctl command (e.g., snapshot save and snapshot restore) are essential before performing upgrades or maintenance.

 2. **API Server**
    - The front-end for the Kubernetes control plane.